FIWARE-Ops/docs.TourGuide/docs/visualization/wirecloud/how-to-make-ajax-requests-to-external-services.md

-We will use the Weather Underground service to show how to make AJAX requests to third party services.
-This service provides a rest API (documented at http://www.wunderground.com/weather/api/d/docs), but it is impossible to access this API using normal AJAX request (using XMLHttpRequest) due browsers applying the “Same Origin Policy” to javascript code.
+We will use the Weather Underground service to show how to make Ajax requests to third party services.
+This service provides a rest API (documented at http://www.wunderground.com/weather/api/d/docs), but it is impossible to access this API using normal Ajax request (using XMLHttpRequest) due browsers applying the “Same Origin Policy” to JavaScript code.
 Fortunately, WireCloud provides the MashupPlatform.http.makeRequest method for dealing with this problem.
 A possible way to access to this API is by using the following code: